The "Tests" and "Send" steps are the last steps in your email campaign creation process after editing your message.

 As their names imply, these steps allow you to your campaign and send it to your recipients.

 If you already tested your campaign, go directly to the section dedicated to the finalization and sending of your campaign

-But it is also at this stage that Mailify will give you a summary of information about your campaign, tell you your probability of arriving in SPAM and offer you a set of checks to make before sending, to be sure that you have not forgotten anything.
+It is at the "Tests" step that Mailify will give you an overview of the information related to your campaign, indicate your probability of arriving in SPAM and suggest a range of checks to do before sending your message, to make sure you haven't forgotten anything.

 To consult the summary of info of your campaign, click "See details" next to the total mailing cost.

 This first part offers you a general summary of your campaign.